Phonics and Reading Scheme

 - Children will be assessed and taught with other children on the same phase.

 - Children’s phonics ability will be tracked through to KS2 and children will be streamed into phonics groups according to ability.
 Those children who still need phonics teaching in Key Stage 2 will be taught using ‘Bounce Back to Phonics’.
-As children finish the phonics programme they will move onto the Support for Spelling Programme.

 - Opportunities will be provided to link phonics teaching into shared and guided reading and writing and continuous provision.